ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-overview.md

   this distinction is important to highlight since some of the similar protocols and APIs (notably WebSocket {{?RFC6455}}) use messages as a core abstraction.

-Transport feature:

-: A transport feature refers to the ability of a specific transport to provide a specific mechanism to communicate data.
-An example is the ability to send datagrams that are not retransmitted in case of packet loss.

 Transport property:

 : A transport property is a specific behavior that may or may not be exhibited